 As a small investor, you may find that it is not possible to buy shares of companies with high share price.
 Such companies have low share base and high profits as a result investors allocate them higher price.
 Mutual funds access to pool funds allow to buy securities in market in every price category.
 Through mutual funds investors can enjoy a diversified portfolio by investing as low as Rs 5,000.

-Also, investments held by investors for a period of 48 months or more qualify for exemption from Capital Gains Tax
+Investments held by investors for a period of 6 years or more qualify for exemption from Capital Gains Tax.

 Investors remain occupied with their daily task and find it difficult to follow market on daily basis.
 Mutual funds on other hand acts on your behalf and monitor your investment on minute to minute basis.
 Being expert in their area, they are also better equipped to make decision on timely basis.